-My main research interest is the role of campaign promises and manifestos in political representation, public opinion and party competition.
-Other interests include public opinion, citizenship and Scottish politics since devolution.
+My main research interest is the role of campaign promises and manifestos in political representation, voter attitudes and party competition.
+Others include public opinion, Scottish politics since devolution and corporate lobbying.
 I have experience developing and administering survey instruments, conducting computerised text analysis of manifesto documents and coding party, media and citizen positions.
-I am proficient in R, particularly ggplot2.